Yunfu Guangdong, China Travel Guide

 Fingerprints taken at application center.

 Travelers complete a health declaration form upon arrival, stating health status and recent travel history.
 No specific vaccinations are universally for entry into China.
-However, if arriving from a country with a high risk of Yellow Fever, proof of getting vaccinated may be necessary.
+However, if arriving from a country with a high risk of Yellow Fever, proof of getting vaccinated might be needed.
 Consulting a doctor about recommended vaccinations for travel to China is wise.

 Complete upon arrival.